 In any case, back to being prepared…

 I thought I’d share with you everything we did in order to prepare for this journey, as well as share the curriculum we chose, and why.
 I’m hoping this will help make it a little easier for those of you that are considering homeschooling or that are just starting to homeschool.
-I’m not claiming to be an expert, but like I said, we had lots of support and we really did our homework to find quality programs for our kids.
+I’m not claiming to be an expert, but as I said, we had lots of support and we really did our homework to find quality programs for our kids.

 Getting Our Home Ready for Homeschool

 In order to run a successful homeschool, you have to get your home ready.
 I’m not saying you have to set up a classroom full of posters and boards, but you have to, at least, create a space where your child can work and be able to focus.
 We had to create separate areas for our kids to work since they are doing completely different things.
 We already had desk areas in our boys’ rooms thanks to the beauty of built-ins, so it was easy to clear a space for them to have everything they need available.
 Both of them are very independent, so I feel more than comfortable letting them do the bulk of their work in their rooms.